icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 ## How can I contribute?

+There are several ways to help this project.
+Let us know about missing features, or report errors.
+You could even help others by responding to questions about using the project in the [issue tracker on GitHub][issues-section].

 ### Feature requests

 We're always looking for suggestions to improve our application.
-If you have a suggestion to improve an existing feature, or would like to suggest a completely new feature for KeePassXC, please use the [issue tracker on GitHub][issues-section].
+If you have a suggestion to improve an existing feature, or would like to suggest a completely new feature, please use the [issue tracker on GitHub][issues-section].

 ### Bug reports